Chemnitz: Economy

 Chemnitz is the largest city of the Chemnitz-Zwickau urban area and is one of the most important economic areas of Germany's new federal states.
 Chemnitz had a GDP of €8.456 billion in 2016, with GDP per capita at €34,166.
 Since about 2000, the city's economy has recorded high annual GDP growth rates; Chemnitz is among the top ten German cities in terms of growth rate.
 The local and regional economic structure is characterized by medium-sized companies, with the heavy industrial sectors of mechanical engineering, metal processing, and vehicle manufacturing as the most significant industries.

 About 100,000 people are employed, of whom about 46,000 commute from other municipalities.
 16.3% of employees in Chemnitz have a university or college degree, twice the average rate in Germany.

 Image gallery

-Demography
+Demographics

-After German reunification Saxony faced a significant population decrease.
+Chemnitz has a population of 246,000 people and is the 3rd largest city in Saxony.
+The population of Chemnitz grow rapidly since the early 1900s due to its industrialization.
+Chemnitz reached its highest peak of population in 1930 with population of about 362,000.
+Chemnitz in the East Germany era when the city was called "Karl-Marx-Stadt", it became a significant industrial city known for it textile and leather industries.
+Chemnitz was also the 4th largest city in then East Germany after East Berlin, Leipzig and Dresden.
+After the German Reunification Chemnitz faced a significant population decrease.
 Since 1988 Chemnitz has lost about 20 percent of its inhabitants.
+Chemnitz's population decreased from 300,000 in 1989 to under 250,000 in 2003, which made Chemnitz one of the cities with most population loss in Germany.
+Chemnitz's population started to grow again in the 2010s due to its immigration from mostly war active countries like Syria but it faced a problem due to many right-wing extremists and active Neo-Nazi groups where many foreigners experience racism and moved away from Chemnitz.
 The city had a fertility rate of 1.64 in 2015.

-Foreign population in Chemnitz by nationality as of 31 December 2019:
+Foreign population in Chemnitz by nationality as of 31 December 2022:

 A large contributor to the city's foreign population is Chemnitz University of Technology.
 In 2017, out of its 10,482 students, 2712 were foreign students, which equals to about 25%, making Chemnitz the most internationalised of the three major universities of Saxony.